-Proportion of adults who use digital financial device to transfer value on a weekly, monthly or infrequent basis

-- Proportion of adults who experienced liquidity distress in the last year e.g. 43% of adults experienced liquidity distress in the last year - Proportion of adults who experienced a shock in the last year and have not yet recovered e.g. 17% of adults experienced a shock in the last year and have not yet recovered - 7.
-Proportion of adults who are using a formal savings device towards meeting a goal e.g. 21% of adults are using a savings account (bank, mobile wallet etc) to meet a goal
+- Proportion of adults who use digital financial device to transfer value on a weekly, monthly or infrequent basis - e.g. 27% adults are using digital financial services on a weekly basis - 5.
+Proportion of adults who experienced liquidity distress in the last year e.g. 43% of adults experienced liquidity distress in the last year - Proportion of adults who experienced a shock in the last year and have not yet recovered e.g. 17% of adults experienced a shock in the last year and have not yet recovered - Proportion of adults who are using a formal savings device towards meeting a goal e.g. 21% of adults are using a savings account (bank, mobile wallet etc) to meet a goal